How to Get the Most Money From a Car Accident

 Look for video witnesses—traffic or security cameras that might have caught the wreck on film—and take measures to determine who uses those cameras.
 You may have a limited time to save any video footage of the wreck before someone deletes it, so act quickly.

 You must show that the accident caused your injuries to get the most compensation for your case.
 Your medical records provide this evidence.
 You might avoid the physician if you are only a little sore or have only a few lumps and scrapes.
 Many life-threatening car accident injuries do not show symptoms for hours or days after a collision.
-To safeguard your health and your legal rights, have a physician examine you immediately for these damages.
+To safeguard your health and your legal rights, seek medical attention and have a physician examine you immediately for these damages.

-Your Insurance Company Should Know About the Crash
+Inform Your Insurance Company About the Crash

 It is best if you keep in mind that even your own insurance company will look for ways to avoid having to spend your benefits.
 Talking to an insurance adjuster about the details of the accident can be risky.
 It will help if you do not make offhand remarks about who is at fault or how you feel.
 Keep only the essential facts and leave any discussion of fault to your lawyer’s conversations with your (or any other individual’s) insurer.

-You Should Keep All Bills and Receipts
+Keep All Bills and Receipts

 To obtain adequate compensation for the economic costs associated with your car wreck and damages, you must provide documentation to support your claim.
 It is more likely that you will receive every penny of repayment you deserve if you provide more evidence.